acmucsd-projects/sp23-ai-team-1/README.md

 [6.
 Difficulties](https://github.com/acmucsd-projects/sp23-ai-team-1/blob/main/README.md#5-difficulties)
 [7.
 Author Info](https://github.com/acmucsd-projects/sp23-ai-team-1/blob/main/README.md#6-author-info)

-## 1. Background
+## 1. Background and Motivation

 MBTI, or Myers-Briggs Type Indicator, is a way to classy different personality types based on four categories: introversion(I)/extraversion(E), sensing(S)/intuition(N), thinking(T)/feeling(F), and judging(J)/perceiving(P).
 Every person has a combination of four letters that determines their personality types, and there are a total of 16 personality types.
-Although the MBTI tests are not known to be accurate and are mainly taken just for fun, we wanted to create a model that can predict a person’s MBTI based on their tweets.
+The [MBTI test](https://www.16personalities.com) usually takes at least 10 to 15 minutes to complete.
+Due to the the long and tedious process that it takes to finish the test, we wanted to create something that can determine someone's personality in a much quicker manner.
+As a result, we decided to create a model that can predict a person’s MBTI based on their tweets.
+This process takes just a fraction of the time as compared to the original MBTI test, which allows users to figure out their personality more efficiently.

 ## 2. Dataset